 Keep your paint handy as they will likely want to add more.
 Adding a few drops at a time is helpful for keeping the paint from soaking in, and it gives a nice layering effect as the old paint dries.

 Once we added all the paint we wanted, the kids decided to use the side of the flyswatter to create lines.

 While the art experience is the primary goal here, the final outcome is wonderful too!

-The way the colors blend and the texture make this one frame-worthy!
+The way the colors blend and the texture gives a lot for the eye to take in.